Rod Davis: Why You Need His Wisdom in 2021

 It’s not, apparently, his writing skills that got him that Seahorse gig.
 One of the surprising personal details I gleaned was that Rod failed high school English and creative writing several times, until “they just gave up and turned a blind eye.”
 Yet another lesson: passion can take you farther than high school failures might indicate.

 I could go on about Rod all day long, but instead I’ll leave you to read the profile.
 Seahorse has graciously allowed me to share it in full, but to read future Rod wisdom (and, in the January issue, Julian Bethwaite’s More for Less?) you’ll have to subscribe.
-The printed magazine can be a long wait until it arrives in a US mailbox, but the e-version arrives on the day of publication no matter where you are in the world (and it’s cheaper, too).
+I prefer the printed magazine, which now arrives in a US mailbox quite promptly; the e-version arrives on the day of publication no matter where you are in the world.

 Thanks to Seahorse for this opportunity, and thanks to Rod for taking the time to share more of your wisdom.
 (Let me know your royalty rate on pithy but humbilizing quotes.)